 λtXi=λ0t*eβ1*Xi

 Xi is equal to zero, and the instantaneous risk of death is λ0(t).
+Total: 0

+See key

 What analysis would you perform to assess whether the regression model used in this problem provides a “better fit” than does a model that uses only a continuous linear term for LDL?
 What is the result of such an analysis?